 - Meeting with the DSS staff to determine what accommodations may be available to support them.

 - The student must register with Disability Support Services.
 The registration process requires that the student fill out an online application and submit documentation of their disability.
 The documentation should provide current information about the student’s abilities in skills needed to learn a language such as reading, spelling, writing, speaking, and listening.
-The documentation should also provide specific accommodation recommendations related to foreign language.
+The documentation should also provide specific accommodation recommendations related learning a language other than English.

 - The student must submit a petition that explains why they are requesting a substitution.
-The petition should include information about the student’s past experiences with foreign language study and how the student feels their disability impacts their ability to learn a foreign language.
-The student should email the petition to the Director of Disability Services or the Program Director for Student Success Initiatives in the Office of Undergraduate and Graduate Studies.
+The petition should include information about the student’s past experiences with language study and how the student feels their disability impacts their ability to learn a language other than English.
+The student should email the petition to their DSS advisor.

-- Once the student has submitted their DSS application, documentation, and petition, the information is then forwarded to the Foreign Language Documentation Review Committee.
+- Once the student has submitted their DSS application, documentation, and petition, the information is then forwarded to the Core Language Documentation Review Committee.

-- The Foreign Language Documentation Review Committee holds meetings to review requests twice a semester and twice in the summer.
+- The Core Language Documentation Review Committee holds meetings to review requests once a month or as needed.
 Therefore, it may take several weeks for a student to receive a response.
 Responses are sent to the student via email.
 Students with disabilities are encouraged to submit their requests as early as possible to plan and register for courses appropriately.